AGLDWG/ld-registers/README.md

 The three registers are:

 1. <http://linked.data.gov.au/dataset/> - Linked Data Datasets
-2. <http://linked.data.gov.au/def/> - Defianitional Items (vocabularies, ontologies)
+2. <http://linked.data.gov.au/def/> - Definitional Items (vocabularies, ontologies)
 3. <http://linked.data.gov.au/org/> - Organisations

 The content for the three registers is sourced from the AGLDWG's catalogue, see <http://catalogue.linked.data.gov.au/dataset/>.
 The code here just interprets data from the catalogue into supported *profiles* and *Media Types* (formats).